 It is famously difficult for scholars to establish and maintain an efficient writing process, i.e., a process that reliably produces prose about their research.
 Over the years, with a tip of the hat to the similarly named management approach, I’ve developed something I call Writing Process Reengineering that many writers have found useful in getting a handle on this problem.
 It consists of a number of core ideas, which, like any other consulting product, are really just a set of commonplace observations organised into a system.

 Scholarly prose is composed in paragraphs.
 They each consist of at least six sentences and at most two hundred words that say one thing and support, elaborate or defend it.
 Given a little training, you can compose a paragraph about anything you know in about half an hour.
 The ability to do so is part of what it means to “know” something “for academic purposes”.

 With a little planning, you can find at least half an hour every day to write.
-Writing for more than three hours every day is rarely a productive use of your time.
+Writing for more than three hours on a given day is rarely a productive use of your time.

 Mark off four periods of eight consecutive weeks in your calendar (usually separated by the Christmas holidays and summer vacation, and the spring and fall reading breaks).
 Decide how many hours you can write in each period — this will be between 20 and 120 hours every eight weeks, between 80 and 480 hours every year.
 Set yourself some goals.